COVID-19 & the 2nd wind blows into ME/CFS

 Fortunately Professor Paul Garner has since commented further to say "it gives you some of the symptoms that are very similar to chronic fatigue but I am hesitant about calling it that ...
 I have sympathy for people with chronic fatigue syndrome now, and I believe this disease fast-tracks you into experiencing these symptoms."
 And just now, writing this paragraph, fate would have it that I stopped to take a tea break and I came across his latest article “COVID-19 and fatigue – a game of snakes and ladders.”
 Thankfully, Garner is turning it around – edging closer towards calling it what it is.
 He says, “I am reading materials about pacing and CFS/ME and listening to the CFS/ME community.
 I am taken aback that doctors have been so dismissive of what these patients have been saying for so long.”
 Professor Garner likens the way he felt to being 'abused by somebody' or 'clubbed over the head with a cricket bat.'

-I speak out on behalf of the approximately twenty million people with ME/CFS.
+I speak out in recognition of the approximately twenty million people with ME/CFS.
 Now, more than ever, is the time to re-tweet and re-post these words.
 Quarantine is forever for the people diagnosed with ME/CFS.
 We are experiencing a world pandemic driven by viral infection, now is the time to take every action within our power.
 It must be recognised that the post-COVID is just another way to describe a post viral fatigue syndrome, which after six months of persistent symptoms can be diagnosed as ME/CFS.
 I will not see ME/CFS be the next hot topic under a different guise.

 Perhaps from a scientist’s perspective, regardless of the name, it will just be helpful to see funding and research finally pushed in the right direction for ME/CFS, of course.
 But I have to speak out on behalf of the people with ME/CFS because I have promised to be a voice for the unheard.
 One of my concerns is that the social health benefits provided to "post-COVID" patients may not be extended to ME/CFS patients because of the name.
 I personally refuse to see the Millions Missing, miss out again.
 Please help to spread awareness of ME/CFS before COVID-19 does it for us.